Medical expert of the article

 Who to contact?

-Oral glucocorticoids (GCs) are a well-established treatment.
-The main points of the EULAR-ACR 2015 guidelines for treatment are summarized below:[42]
+Oral glucocorticoids (GCs) are a well-established treatment option.
+The main points of the 2015 EULAR-ACR guidelines for treatment are summarized below: [ 42 ]

-- 12.5 to 25 mg daily prednisone equivalent as initial therapy.
+- 12.5 to 25 mg/day prednisone equivalent as initial therapy.

 - Glucocorticoid levels should be reduced gradually.

-- Reduce dose to 10 mg prednisone equivalent daily for 4 to 8 weeks.
+- Reduce the dose to 10 mg prednisone equivalent per day over 4-8 weeks.

-- Once remission is achieved, reduce your daily oral prednisone by 1 mg every 4 weeks until you stop taking it.
+- Once remission is achieved, reduce daily oral prednisone by 1 mg every 4 weeks until discontinued.

 - Minimum 12 months of treatment

-- In case of relapse, increase oral prednisone to the pre-relapse dose and gradually decrease (over 4 to 8 weeks) to the dose at which the relapse occurred.
+- If relapse occurs, increase oral prednisone to the pre-relapse dose and gradually decrease it (over 4-8 weeks) to the dose at which relapse occurred.

-- Make a personalized dose reduction schedule based on regular monitoring of the patient's disease activity, laboratory markers and adverse events.
+- Individualize dose reduction schedules based on regular monitoring of the patient's disease activity, laboratory markers, and adverse events.

-- Consider early administration of methotrexate (MT) in addition to glucocorticoids, especially in patients at high risk of relapse and / or long-term therapy, as well as in cases with risk factors, concomitant diseases and / or concomitant medications, when side effects associated with GC are more pronounced.
-Can happen
+- Consider early introduction of methotrexate (MTX) in addition to glucocorticoids, particularly in patients at high risk of relapse and/or on long-term therapy, and in cases with risk factors, comorbidities, and/or concomitant medications where GC-related adverse effects are more likely to occur

-Close observation is recommended.
-Guidelines published by BSR and BHPR recommend follow-up at weeks 0.1–3 and 6, then at 3, 6, 9 and 12 months of the first year of life (with additional visits for relapse or side effects).
-[48]It seems prudent to monitor patients every 3 months until remission and then every 6 months annually to monitor for relapse.
-Relapses often lead to increased ESR and CRP and recurrence of symptoms.
-The increased risk of relapse was found to correlate with a higher initial dose of steroids used, a rapid decrease in steroid dose, HLA-DRB1 * 0401, and persistently high markers of inflammation.
-[49], [50]
+Close follow-up is recommended.
+Guidelines published by the BSR and BHPR recommend follow-up at weeks 0.1–3 and 6, then at months 3, 6, 9 and 12 in the first year of life (with additional visits for relapses or adverse events). [ 48 ] It seems reasonable to follow patients every 3 months until remission and then every 6 months annually thereafter to monitor for relapse.
+Relapses often involve rising ESR and CRP and return of symptoms.
+Increased risk of relapse has been found to correlate with higher initial dose of steroids used, rapid steroid tapering, HLA-DRB1*0401 and persistently high inflammatory markers. [ 49 ], [ 50 ]

 Forecast

-When the diagnosis is made on time and appropriate treatment is started, polymyalgia rheumatica has a favorable prognosis.
-The mortality rate among people with polymyalgia rheumatica does not increase significantly compared to the general population.
+When diagnosed early and treated appropriately, polymyalgia rheumatica has a favorable prognosis.
+Mortality among people with polymyalgia rheumatica does not increase significantly compared to the general population.